EdgeGallery/file-system/README-en.md

 ## Overview

-   As a middleware, file system provides file management services for uploading, downloading, querying and deleting for multiple modules.
+   As a middleware, the file system provides file management services for uploading, downloading, querying, and deleting worked for multiple modules.
 The image file slimming function is added in v1.3